papivot/pace-docs/PKS Workload Deployment using Helm.md

 > `kubectl apply -f rbac-config.yaml`

-where rbac-config.yaml is the file
+where rbac-config.yaml is the name of the file with the above contents.
+Once completed, perform the helm init to deploy the Tiller server compnoent.

+> `
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzU1NTg1OTEyLDkzMDgwNjAxNV19
+eyJoaXN0b3J5IjpbLTE1MzUwMTUzNzIsOTMwODA2MDE1XX0=
 -->